 The above shift differentials are not applicable to overtime hours except in the case of an employee who works the majority of hours of an additional shift (as defined in Section 5 (a)), in which case the shift differential shall apply.
-Shift differentials will be pro-rated for employees whose shifts are less than seven and one-half (7 1/2) hours.
+Shift differentials will be pro-rated for employees whose shifts are less than seven (7) hours.

-- (d) There shall be no reduction in any employee's salary due to transfer or reclassification unless the employee has voluntarily transferred to a lower classification. - (e) The Employer will continue its existing policy with respect to the Deferred Salary Leave Plan for the term of the collective agreement. - (f) The current practice of grid adjustments will include mathematical rounding up to the next highest dollar.
+- d) There shall be no reduction in any employee's salary due to transfer or reclassification unless the employee has voluntarily transferred to a lower classification. - e) The Employer will continue its existing policy with respect to the Deferred Salary Leave Plan for the term of the collective agreement. - f) When necessary for employees to train other employees in the Classified Department they will be paid in accordance with Article 30 (b).
+Employees retain the right to refuse training duties. - g) Where there is the creation of a new bargaining unit position or a significant change to an existing bargaining unit position, which involves a new title or change in title, the Employer will notify the Union and will discuss any disagreements with the Union.
+Notification to the Union will be prior to announcing the new position. - h) The current practice of grid adjustments will include mathematical rounding up to the next highest dollar.